darthbhyrava/wisp/1-public_domain_poems/README.md

 - Publication year (<= 1929)

 ## About the Dataset

-This dataset includes 2.8k poems from the [Poetry Foundation](https://www.poetryfoundation.org/), which were processed to preserve poetic whitespace---a crucial but often-overlooked aspect of poetry.

-To retain original formatting, the poems were converted from HTML using [`resiliparse`](https://resiliparse.chatnoir.eu/en/stable/), an HTML parser that supports precise whitespace preservation (e.g., line breaks, indentation, em-spaces, non-breaking spaces, and more).

 Each row in the dataset represents a single poem and includes the following metadata: